Finding a field in a Zariski-like structure: Fields in Zariski-like structures

 \subsection{Families of plane curves}

 In the proof of our main theorem, we will find a field configuration in the form of an uncountable indiscernible array of type $2m+n-2$, and the existence of an algebraically closed field will follow from Lemma \ref{groupexists}.
 When constructing the array, families of plane curves will play a crucial role.
+We give a definition analoguous to the one in \cite{HrZi}.

 \begin{definition} Let $C \subset \M^{n+m}$ be an irreducible set.
 We say an element $a \in \M^n$ is \emph{good} for $C$ if there is some $b \in \M^m$ so that $(a,b)$ is a generic element of $C$. \end{definition}